Skip links

 Building the Future Together

-Our first Economy research, “State Subscription: Blockchain’s First Recurring Payment Revolution,” will be published soon.
+Our first Economy research, “State Subscription: Blockchain’s First Subscription Economy Revolution” will be published soon.
 This article will deeply explore the economic innovations and historical significance of blockchain’s first subscription service.

 We invite you to consider how state synchronization and the State Subscription model might transform your projects or business.
 We look forward to your interest and participation in this journey of creating a new paradigm in blockchain economics.